marcosparreiras/lambda-save-data-puc/README.md

-# AWS Lambda to Save Data on a Postgres Database
+# (MIDAS) AWS Lambda to Save Data on a Postgres Database

 ## How to run